pepec0de/proxyjar/README.md

 # proxyjar
-A small app that allow you to exec a .jar file via a SOCK Proxy.
+A small app that allow you to exec a .jar file via a SOCK Proxy that can be choosed...